meltjacTechs/meltjacTechs/README.md

 <td width="50%">

 ## 🚀 About Me

-I'm a passionate fullstack developer specializing in modern web technologies.
-I love building scalable, user-friendly applications and solving complex problems with elegant code.
+"Progress feeds you like a drug."

 - 💡 Specialized in **React, Next.js, JavaScript, and TypeScript**
 - 🌱 Always learning and exploring new technologies
-- ⚡ Fun fact: I love petrichor (the smell of rain on dry earth)
+- ⚡ Fun fact: I love petrichor.

 </td>
 </tr>